Old Dominion vs. Charlotte NCAA Football Odds, Plays and Insights | November 27, 2021

 - The 49ers have covered the spread once this year when underdogs by 9.5 points or more (in three chances).

-- Charlotte's games this year have eclipsed the over/under five times in 11 opportunities (45.5%).
+- Charlotte's games this season have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).

-- Charlotte is 4-2-1 against the spread and 5-2 overall in games when it puts up more than 27.0 points.
+- Charlotte is 4-2-1 against the spread and 5-2 overall when the team notches more than 27.0 points.

-- In games that Charlotte totals more than 363.0 yards, the team is 3-2-1 against the spread and 4-2 overall.
+- In games that Charlotte amasses more than 363.0 yards, the team is 3-2-1 against the spread and 4-2 overall.

-- The 49ers have turned the ball over four more times (16 total) than the Monarchs have forced a turnover (12) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.